-This year’s Tour de Cure will offer a virtually enhanced year-round experience full of new challenges designed to inspire your commitment to our mission and get you physically moving!
+We also have a year-round experience on our Tour de Cure mobile app -- it's full of challenges designed to inspire your commitment to our mission and get you physically moving!

 Because of your support, we have accomplished much together since 1991, here are just a few highlights: